 Years of experimenting with lots of other brands always left me disappointed.
 Once I found the Stabilo brand, which I think is based in Europe, I never looked back.
 And that’s my full unaffiliated endorsement.

-Materials to Draw a Doodle with your Name
+Materials to Doodle your Name

 - Drawing Paper.
 This is the good stuff you can buy in bulk for a good price.

 - Pencils.
 Don’t waste your money on the cheapest brand.
 These make nice dark lines.

 - Black Marker.
 A permanent marker will give you a nice dark black color.